-Voice Theatre will also conduct 14 workshops with unaccompanied children waiting to be united with their parents or families in the United States from The Kingston Home for Children.
-200+ core students will be directly affected with over 800 students attending 3 school performances.
+Voice Theatre will also conduct workshops with unaccompanied children waiting to be united with their parents or families in the United States from The Kingston Home for Children.
+200+ core students will be directly affected with over 400 students attending 3 school performances.
 Half of our core student population are special needs students.
-Workshops and performances will take place from: 3/1/17 – 4/24/17.
+Workshop and performance dates will be announced soon.

 Students will explore the theme of “home and belonging”.
 Utilizing theatre games and journal writing students will write monologues examining their experiences of what “home and belonging” means to them.
 Aligned to Common Core Curriculum Standards students will explore their original writing through improvisation, role-playing, mirroring and the Spoken Arts.

 Emphasis will be on collaboration, original ideas, teamwork and constructive feedback.
 We will survey the history of chosen countries to learn more about why our young refugees have left their countries.
 Adult speakers representing our young refugees will speak telling their stories of how and why they have come to the US.

 In three school performances refugees and US students, their teachers and the professional actors of Voice Theatre will present the students’ original writing.